+2020/21 2021/22 2022/23 2023/24

-Proportion of financing costs to net revenue stream 2019/20 Probable Outturn % 2020/21 Estimate % 2021/22 Estimate % 2022/23 Estimate %
+Proportion of financing costs to net revenue stream Probable Outturn Estimate Estimate Estimate

+% % % %

-General Services 4.8% 4.2% 4.3% 4.9%
+General Services 3.5% 3.4% 4.0% 4.4%

-HRA 17.6% 20.6% 24.2% 25.7%
+HRA 18.5% 21.2% 25.7% 27.6%

-Capital expenditure impacts on the revenue budget through financing charges so it is essential that Council ensures that financing costs remain affordable and do not constitute an excessive proportion of the revenue resources available.
+Capital expenditure impacts on the revenue budget through financing charges so it is essential that the Council ensures the financing costs remain affordable and do not constitute an excessive proportion of the revenue resources available.
+From a General Fund perspective, the Scottish Local Authority average in 2019/20 was 6.94%, therefore demonstrating a prudent borrowing policy.
+For the HRA, the Scottish average in 2019/20 was 22.68%.
 The rising ratio within the HRA is indicative of the significant capital investment programme as outlined in the Strategic Housing Investment Plan.
 The level of loan charges is deemed prudent and affordable within the framework of the 30 year Housing business plan.